dask/design-docs/001-collection-backend-dispatching.md

 [See notes on moving backend-specific code](#moving-backend-specific-code), and [notes on dispatching docstrings](#dispatching-docstrings).

-The actual dispatching of creation functions will require the definition of a new `BackendDispatch` class in a new `dask.backends` module (where `DaskBackendEntrypoint` will also be defined).
-In contrast to the existing `dask.utils.Dispatch` class, `BackendDispatch` will use a backend string label (e.g. "pandas") for registration and dispatching, and the dispatching logic will be implemented at the `__getattr__` level (rather than in `__call__`).
+The actual dispatching of creation functions will require the definition of a new `CreationDispatch` class in a new `dask.backends` module (where `DaskBackendEntrypoint` will also be defined).
+In contrast to the existing `dask.utils.Dispatch` class, `CreationDispatch` will use a backend string label (e.g. "pandas") for registration and dispatching, and the dispatching logic will be implemented at the `__getattr__` level (rather than in `__call__`).
 More specifically, registered "keys" and "values" for the dispatch class will correspond to backend labels and `DaskBackendEntrypoint` subclasses, respectively.
-When some Dask-collection code calls something like `backend_dispatch.read_parquet`, dispatching logic will be used to return the appropriate `"read_parquet"` attribute for the current backend.
+When some Dask-collection code calls something like `dataframe_creation_dispatch.read_parquet`, dispatching logic will be used to return the appropriate `"read_parquet"` attribute for the current backend.

 ## Backward Compatibility